JuergenGutsch/blog/_source/_posts/2018-12-01-github-comments.md

 This is pretty clean XML and it should be easy to import that automatically into GitHub Issues.
 Now I needed to figure out how the GitHub API works and to write a small C# Script to import all the comments.

 This XML also includes the authors names and usernames.
-This is cool to know, but it doesn't have any value for me anymore, becaus Disqus users are no GitHub users.
+This is cool to know, but it doesn't have any value for me anymore, because Disqus users are no GitHub users.
 I can't set the comments in behalf of real GitHub users.
 So any migrated comment will be done by myself and I need to mark the comment, that it originally came from another reader.

 So it will be something like this: